Shades of black: Technical black varieties

+Surface treatments to reflect as little light as possible have been developed throughout history, usually based on carbon.
+Intensive research to approach the ideal black body (which would absorb all incident electromagnetic radiation) though has emerged mainly in the 21st century.
+Important technical blacks include carbon black, super black and Vantablack.

+In printing, rich black uses 100% black ink with the addition of other inks to achieve a blacker color.

 Variations of black (off-black colors)

-The colors are arranged in order of value (brightness) (v code in the hsv code), the lightest colors at the top and the darkest at the bottom.
+The colors are arranged in order of value or brightness, with the lightest colors at the top and the darkest at the bottom.

 Dim gray

 The web color dim gray is a dark tone of gray.